-Select “New Encryption mode”, click on “Next” and then on “Start Encryption”.
+Select “New Encryption mode”, then click “Next” and then click on “Start Encryption”.
 BitLocker will begin the drive encryption process.

 By encrypting the entire disk, the process will be slower.

-After the process, the disk drive icon will be marked with a yellow padlock, to indicate that the disk must be unlocked before being used.
+After the process is complete, the disk drive icon will be marked with a yellow padlock to indicate that the disk must be unlocked before being used.

 To unlock it just click on it and enter the password that is requested.